 In the early 2000s right as the MMA boom was taking off, the UFC (Ultimate Fighting Championships) had a few games for PlayStation 2 and Xbox.
-These games weren’t the best developed titles and things didn’t really look good for MMA in the gaming arena until 2003’s Pride FC from THQ.
-Of course that was the only decent swing at the sport on sixth generation consoles.
+These games weren’t the best-developed titles and things didn’t really look good for MMA in the gaming arena until 2003’s Pride FC from THQ.
+Of course, that was the only decent swing at the sport on sixth-generation consoles.

 The start of a 3D boxing video game era

 Meanwhile, boxing games had been doing pretty prior to the fifth generation.
 Out of the start of the console 3D-era there was Ready To Rumble and Knockout Kings.
 It wasn’t hard to see why a boxing game would be solid when a company like EA was handling it.
-While the sweet science has several elements within its own realm, it isn’t as multi-layered as MMA.
+While sweet science has several elements within its own realm, it isn’t as multi-layered as MMA.
 As a matter of fact, boxing is a component of MMA.

-The reason for the brief history lesson into MMA and boxing video games is because there was a question presented to me awhile back: why are there more MMA games than boxing games now.
+The reason for the brief history lesson into MMA and boxing video games is because there was a question presented to me a while back: why are there more MMA games than boxing games now.
 While the exploding popularity of MMA and boxing either flatlining where it is or declining—depending on who you ask—there’s also other reasons for it and most of it revolves around licensing.

 There are many regional MMA promotions all over the world and in those countries where MMA has a foothold, there are maybe two to four significant MMA promotions.
 These promotions are organized like wrestling promotions or team sports leagues with each fighter being a team for instance.
 Basically, you have a stable of fighters signed to this one banner to fight on whatever shows two to maybe four times a year.
-The promotions oversees their titles and who can compete for what.
+The promotions oversee their titles and who can compete for what.